DataDrivenJason/stroke_quality_dashboard/README.md

-**2. Treats variation properly.** XmR, p and Laney p′, u and u′, c, t and g charts, funnel plots with overdispersion adjustment, CUSUM, baseline freezing and phase breaks — with *Making Data Count* variation and assurance icons on every indicator.
+**2. Treats variation properly.** XmR, p and Laney p′, u and u′, c, t and g charts, funnel plots with overdispersion adjustment, CUSUM, baseline freezing and phase
+breaks: with *Making Data Count* variation and assurance icons on every indicator.
 No RAG ratings, no month-on-month arrows.

 **3. Builds the therapy layer for therapists.** PT, OT and SLT get dose and frequency measured against a real denominator of opportunity, missed-session reasons split into capacity and patient causes, a demand-versus-capacity model with its assumptions on the page rather than buried, and caseload measured per *available* WTE.

-Every statistical choice is explained in the interface itself — each chart carries a "How this indicator is built" panel with the formulae and the reasons.

 ---